This article is part of our DraftKings CFL DFS Picks series.

-Without further ado, let's jump right into some of the best plays at each position for Week 6 of CFL action:
+Without further ado, let's jump right into some of the best plays at each position for Week 6:

 Quarterback Plays for CFL Week 6